Total Wellness Program

 - The MSPE presentation

-The University of North Dakota School of Medicine and Health Sciences is committed to helping you borrow wisely and manage your personal finances effectively in order to reduce indebtedness upon graduation.
-The Office of Student Affairs offers a four-year curriculum of presentations, workshops, and resources to educate you on financial issues applicable to medical school.
+The UND School of Medicine & Health Sciences is committed to helping you borrow wisely and manage your personal finances effectively in order to reduce indebtedness upon graduation.
+The Office of Student Affairs & Admissions offers a four-year curriculum of presentations, workshops, and resources to educate you on financial issues applicable to medical school.
 In addition, the Financial Aid Administrator is always available to students for personal financial aid counseling.

-Find out more about personal wellness through the Office of Student Affairs.
+Find out more about personal wellness through the Office of Student Affairs & Admissions.